 The staff at the school will teach the curriculum for understanding of the concepts, they will provide homework that reinforces the lessons learned and they will track what standards the students are meeting and those they need to work on.
-Staff will encourage students to participate in extracurricular activities that will help them with their learning including homework club, tutoring, providing the supplies needed to help students learn, family engagement nights, BBRCTE and cultural activities.
+Staff will encourage students to participate in extracurricular activities that will help them with their learning including, providing the supplies needed to help students learn, family engagement nights, BBRCTE and cultural activities.
+Homework club and tutoring will also be offered after school and an extra duty contract will be offered to anyone in the community willing do run these programs.